hackerb9/ugrep/README.md

 ### Search comment field

-The original AWK version of `ugrep` also searched through the comment field, which meant `ugrep backslash` would work properly, even though Unicode calls that character "Reverse solidus".
+The original AWK version of `ugrep` also searched through the comment field, which meant, for example, that `ugrep backslash` would work properly, even though Unicode calls that character "Reverse solidus".
 This is a bug and I plan on fixing it.

 ### Maybe use NamesList.txt